pheng044/Transport_Phenomena/README.md

 more mathematical detail than the main text.
 Generally, they do not add more intuition to the physical arguments, but they serve as justification for some of the advanced developments.

+Also included are brief passages on analytical and numerical solutions to some of the transport equations.

+The following are recommended references for an introduction to transport phenomena; [1] is particularly recommended for an intuitive yet rigorous development of the subject.
+Also included are references for the theory of partial differential equations which are the fundamental language of conservation laws.
+[5] and [6] are accessible to anyone familiar with ordinary differential equations and multivariable calculus.
+[7] is a much more rigorous text that offers full justifications to analytical solution methods to PDE's.

 ### References